-To consider and comment on the complaints report for 2021-2022.
+Members to consider and comment on the complaints report for 2022-2023 report contain?

 Is this a key decision?

+No

-Do the exempt information categories apply? on No Does Rule 15 of the Scru Procedure Rules (call-in urgency) apply? • No How many appendices does the report contain?
-List of Background Papers: None Lead Officer: Joanne Crookes Telephone 01533 873407
+Do the exempt information categories apply?
+No

+Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No

+How many appendices does the None

+List of Background Papers: None